 - That in addition to academic misconduct having been identified, that academic misconduct is deemed to be of the highest severity (the Panel may decide that the student should be terminated).

 Examples of academic misconduct of the highest severity include:

 - Failure to store unauthorised materials and/or devices in the designated spaces in an assessment venue or ancillary area

 Penalties issued by Academic Misconduct Panels

-Please see pages 16 to 17 of the regulations for academic integrity (PDF) to view the penalties that an Academic Misconduct Panel can instruct a Board of Examiners to apply.
+Please see pages 16-17 of the regulations for academic integrity to view the penalties that an Academic Misconduct Panel can instruct a Board of Examiners to apply.

-You can appeal an outcome using the University’s academic appeals process.
+You can appeal an outcome using the Regulations for academic integrity - appeals.

 When making an appeal it is for the student to show that one or more of the grounds below apply: